pavans99/coe332/homework06/README.md

 	kubectl apply -f <filename>.yml

 Repeat the command for each .yml file, replacing <filename> with the name of the file.
 Find the name of the debug deployment using the command

+	kubectl get pods

+The name of the pod will have a form similar to deployment-python-debug-XXXXXXXX.
+Enter the debug deployment using the command

+	kubectl exec -it <pod_name> -- /bin/bash
+Now one can make curl requests as shown in the following section.

 <h3>Making curl Requests to the Server</h3>
 The flask application has few routes.
 To download the data to the Redis server, the POST route is used as follows: